Sedgwick County manager, other employees test positive for COVID-19

 WICHITA, Kan.
-(KSNW)- Sedgwick County officials said at least three leaders have tested positive for COVID-19, including the county manager.
+(KSNW) – Sedgwick County officials said on Tuesday at least three leaders have tested positive for COVID-19, including the county manager.

 A week ago, Tom Stolz, Sedgwick County manager, tested positive for COVID-19.